Entropy on abelian groups: Introduction

-In Section \ref{uniq-sec} we prove the following Uniqueness Theorem, inspired by the Uniqueness Theorem proved in \cite{DGSZ} for $\ent$ in the class of torsion abelian groups.
-It was inspired by the Uniqueness Theorem for the topological entropy by Stoyanov \cite{St}.
+The Uniqueness Theorem for the algebraic entropy is our second main result, its proof uses the Addition Theorem and the Algebraic Yuzvinski Formula (see Theorem \ref{UT} below, where the algebraic entropy $h$ is considered as a collection $h=\{h_G:G\ \text{abelian group}\}$ of functions $h_G:\End(G)\to\R_{\geq0}\cup\{\infty\}$ defined by $h_G(\phi)=h(\phi)$ for every $\phi\in\End(G)$).
+It extends the Uniqueness Theorem given in \cite{DGSZ} for $\ent$ in the class of torsion abelian groups, that was inspired, in turn, by the Uniqueness Theorem for the topological entropy of Stojanov (see \cite{St}).